 5. SMS gets a high level of engagement

-It’s all very well having your text get read, but sometimes you might need the person on the receiving end to take action, correct?
-SMS achieves eight times the response rate compared to that of email.
-Within a text message, you can include a URL or phone number and include call-to-action text to point the customer or employee to what you want them to do next.
+It's all very well having your text get read, but sometimes you might need the person on the receiving end to take action, right?
+SMS achieves eight times the response rate compared to email.
+Within a text message, you can include a URL or phone number, along with call-to-action text to point the customer or employee to what you want them to do next.

 6. The best format for a wide range of communications

 Text alerts are, by nature, very short and are therefore the best format when you only need to communicate a snippet of information.
 Account security alerts, PIN codes and order confirmations only require a brief sentence to get the message across.
 And, where marketing content is concerned, less is often more.
 You can even use SMS to conduct surveys and send out feedback requests.

 7. Some customers prefer SMS messages

 SMS is the channel of choice for many people and can complement your communication efforts if you’re using an omnichannel strategy.